 Sometimes no matter how well you operate your construction firm, external factors such as industry downturn can derail your business plan and stop you from reaching your growth milestones.

-While the construction sector has largely rebounded from its nadir during the Great Recession, the economic landscape has changed drastically and resulted in:
+While the construction sector has largely rebounded from its nadir during the Great Recession, the economic landscape has changed drastically and resulted in the following changes:

 If you're faced with any of these factors, they can lead to an inability to secure new jobs, complete work within budget or secure performance and bid bonds, among other signs of distress.
 Your firm needs to be flexible enough to quickly respond to these shifting trends.
 Consider these three useful tips for dealing with financial hardships:

-Many construction firms, including yours, might use contract templates issued by an industry association or organization.
+Many construction firms, including yours, might use contract templates issued by the American Institute of Architects or similar organizations.
 However, these cookie-cutter contracts don't always cover the full scope of work required for a specific job, leading to a significant amount of riders, addendums and amendments to the document.
 Unless every detail of the prospective job is outlined and clearly delineated in your contracts, it can lead to your firm doing more work than you were originally hired to complete.
 This is known as scope creep, and it's a driving force behind firms only managing to break even, or worse, lose money on a job.

 At any given time, your construction firm no doubt has many jobs spread across several sites, miles away from one other.
 In addition, all of the important financial data pertaining to these projects is siloed on in-house servers or in many cases, paper files.
 Without real-time access to all of this crucial information, project managers and site foremen don't have the ability to make informed decisions on the job.
 This can lead to budget overruns, scheduling delays or scope creep.